 Which is why our three sets of studies for the Retreat are on ‘courage, faith and hope’.

 Someone once said: “Courage is never convenient.
 Faith isn’t a tap you turn on and off.
 And hope is a choice.”
-So we should have an interesting time!
+So we should be in for an interesting time!

-[For more about St John & St Mark, Bury please visit our ‘about’ page.
-If you’ve enjoyed what you’ve read then please give this post a ‘like’ or leave a comment.
-Thank you]
+[For more about St John & St Mark, Bury please visit our ‘about’ page]